Year 6 SATS

 These tests will be both set and marked externally, and the results will be used to measure your child's progress and the school's performance.
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

-Click here to access our March 2023 Assessment Workshop for parents and carers.
+Click here to access our March 2023 Assessment Workshop for parents and carers (please note that this will be updated in March 24 for this year's Y6 cohort).

 Key Stage 2 Reading